deptofdefense/BricksInTheAir/Narratives/README.md

 ### Challenge #4 - Persist in keeping the landing gear down - difficulty hard
 This solution should require scripting to be constantly sending the desired I2C command.
 This will in effect override the remote control

+### Challenge #5 - Pivot - difficutly moderate/hard
+Have a unit (i.e. Mission Computer) that can accept changes to the channel that it needs to talk on to interact with various other units.
+Essentaially have an exploit/vulnerability in the device that accepts channel assignments and blindly forwards commands along in effect allowing complete control of the entire bus.